 3D printing is a booming business and we are seeing many new types of printers, materials, and processes being introduced each year.
 The 3D printing industry itself is growing rapidly as more people are jumping on board this exciting technology.
 Although it seems like complicated technology, once you understand the basics you’ll see that 3D printing is a highly automated process and relatively simple to set up.
 The cost of these 3D printers do vary and there are some entry-level products on the market that allow hobbyists to get involved and experiment.
 One area in which this technology is now being utilized is in tabletop and RPG games.
 The miniatures used in these games are small yet highly detailed which is perfect for 3D printing.
 However, with this extra detail comes a slightly more complicated printing process than normal.
 You’re going to need a 3D printer that can get this type of detailed printing job done correctly.

-These RPG and tabletop games, the most commonly known is Dungeon & Dragons, cover a wide range of character design and props.
+These RPG and tabletop games, the most commonly known is Dungeon & Dragons, cover a wide range of character design, scenery, and props.
 Most 3D printers are capable of creating the larger sized houses, castles, and terrain but when it comes to the 28mm miniatures then it requires a different type of printer.
 You’re going to need something that does your miniature designs justice!

 Read on and we’ll walk you through our 3D printer reviews and pick out the best 3d printer for printing miniatures.
 We’ve also got a handy “3D Printers For Miniatures Buying Guide” to help you out.
 This guide will help to clear up any doubts that you have about any technical terms and it will also give you plenty of recommendations on what to specifically look out for when choosing your next 3D printer.
 Our reviews will cover two types of printers that give you the best miniature printing process: